Carlon Jeffery

-Carlon Jeffery (born July 10, 1993) is an American actor and rapper.
+Carlon Jeffery (born July 10, 1993) is an American former actor and rapper.
 He is best known for playing Cameron Parks in the Disney Channel sitcom A.N.T.
 Farm (2011–2013).

 Life and career

 Jeffery was born in Houston, Texas and has been performing since the age of eight.
 He grew up in Cincinnati, Ohio, performing in numerous community venues.
 He and his family moved to Los Angeles, California in 2005, so he could pursue a career his music and acting.
 In 2017, Jeffery had a daughter with Yaneris Mendiola named Giselle Ariana.
 Jeffery frequently visits the Bay Area to see Giselle and Mendiola.

 Within the next year, he landed his first notable acting role, a guest appearance in It's Always Sunny in Philadelphia.
 In 2007, he had a three-episode stint in the drama Heroes.
 His other television credits include Bones and Trust Me.

 He co-starred as Cameron Parks in the Disney Channel sitcom A.N.T.
 Farm, which premiered in 2011.
 He left the show after the second season ended and Aedin Mincks joined the main cast in the third season.
 However, in October 2013, he did appear on the show as a guest star.
 He returned for one episode "feature presANTation" in the third and final season of A.N.T.
 Farm.

 In music, Jeffery is also a rapper, performing under the pseudonym Lil' C-Note.
 He has a twin sister, Carla Jeffery, who is an actress.